 - The effectiveness of the treatment plan you are on

-- Other life factors that are contributing to depression symptoms
+- Other life factors that contribute to depression symptoms

 - Past medical and mental health histories

-If you’re currently recovering from postpartum depression then here are some helpful tips to consider.
-These tips will help you to set realistic expectations about the postpartum depression recovery process.
+If you’re currently recovering from postpartum depression, here are some helpful tips.
+These tips will help you to set realistic expectations about the recovery process.

-- Don’t Compare Yourself to Others: It’s natural to want to compare your story to the stories of others in order to try and make sense of your suffering.
+- Don’t Compare Yourself to Others: It’s natural to compare your story to others to understand your suffering.
 However, this can create unrealistic expectations and place more added pressure on yourself.
-Remember that your recovery process is different than others for any number of reasons and you cannot necessarily control the outcome.
+Remember that your recovery process differs from others for many reasons, and you cannot necessarily control the outcome.

-- Forget Perfection: You may feel a strong sense of needing to be perfect and not living up to this ideal can be hard.
-Instead, remind yourself that you’re doing your best and that’s all you can demand of yourself.
+- Forget Perfection: You may feel a strong sense of needing to be perfect, and not living up to this ideal can be hard.
+Instead, remind yourself that you’re doing your best, and that’s all you can ask for.

 - Include Your Friends and Family: Suffering through postpartum depression alone creates a more difficult path to recovery.
 Avoid isolating yourself.
 Be sure to include your friends and family in your recovery process.
-This support will help improve your confidence in your recovery.
+This support will help improve your confidence.

-- Adjust Your Treatment Plan as Needed: Remember that nothing is permanent when it comes to your postpartum depression treatment.
-If you feel that your treatment is off and your recovery isn’t progressing, talk to your doctor to adjust your treatment plan.
-It may be necessary to change medications or to include other types of therapies.
+- Adjust Your Treatment Plan as Needed: Remember that nothing is permanent regarding your postpartum depression treatment.
+If you feel that your treatment isn’t working, talk to your doctor to adjust it.
+Changing medications or including other types of therapies may be necessary.

 - Don’t Rely on Medication Alone: While medication can dramatically improve symptoms, it shouldn’t be the sole approach to postpartum depression recovery.
-A holistic treatment plan that includes other wellbeing practices can contribute to a better and healthier recovery.
+A holistic treatment plan with other well-being practices can greatly aid your recovery.